CVS announces further expansion into health care services

 The company started testing the changes in Houston late last year and will add more to that market this year as well as expand to Atlanta, the Philadelphia area and Tampa.
 CVS officials say they expect to run 1,500 HealthHub stores by the end of 2021.

-Separately, Walgreens has added primary care clinics to some of its stores in the Houston area.
+Separately, Walgreens will start adding primary care clinics next to some of its stores in the Houston area through a partnership with VillageMD.
 It’s also testing clinics in Kansas City that focus on older patients through a partnership with the insurer Humana.
 The drugstore chain wants to improve access to primary care for its customers, said Walgreens executive Dr. Pat Carroll.

 “We have an aging population,” he said.
 “It is difficult in many communities to actually find a primary care physician.”